mdc-maui/mdc-maui/README.md

 ## Getting Started

 - Clone this repo and ref it to your maui project
-- UseMaterialComponents in your "MauiProgram.cs"
+- Add UseMaterialComponents in your "MauiProgram.cs"

 ```C#
 using Material.Components.Maui.Extensions;